Navigation Menu

 Wayne tells the Boomerang Story (2 min)

-Jo’s Obituary and Tribute
+Jo Nelson’s Obituary and Tribute

 Wayne would be surprised and pleased to know that all of you are here (whether physically or in spirit), and to read what you have written about his impact.
-Many profound thanks you to you all.
+Many profound thanks to you all.

 Wayne was born on a farm in South Dakota, and went to school in the very small town of Gary, South Dakota.
 He was active in the Methodist youth group.
-He was one of only a few in his class who went to university, at Dakota Wesleyan University.
-He majored in Sociology and Religion.
+He was one of only a few in his class who went to university, at Dakota Wesleyan University. where he majored in Sociology and Religion.

 In university, he encountered Joe Slicker in a course, which changed his life.
 After some experiments in anti-racism and social action in Rockford, Illinois, he joined the Ecumenical Institute in Chicago in 1970.
 His assignments began with property management in 5th City, walking children to school and being a camp staff in New Orleans one summer.
 Then he was assigned to the leadership team in St. Louis, Missouri in the fall of 1972.